cs304-fa18/semester-project-lounge/README.md

 # Welcome to Lounge!

-Lounge is a Whiptail database where current members and alumnae of the frisbee team can more easily connect for fundraising, networking, and socializing.
+Lounge is a Whiptail database where current members and alumnae of the Wellesley ultimate frisbee team can more easily connect for fundraising, networking, and socializing.